TheArjunAgarwal/sem3-notes/agth.typ

 Thus, the revenue is maximized at $R = 1/2$.
 ]

-== Revenue Maximizingin Auctions
+== Revenue Maximizing Auctions
-Single parameter environments where each agent has a private valuatuion $v_i$ and $X$ is a set of feasible allocations.
+Single parameter environments where each agent has a private valuation $v_i$ and $X$ is a set of feasible allocations.

 *Our model* Single parameter environment where $v_i$'s are drawn form distributions $F_i, f_i$ which are independent and supported on $[0, v_(max)]$.

-The goal is to design a DSIC aiction $(X, p)$ that maximizes the expected revenue.
+The goal is to design a DSIC auction $(X, p)$ that maximizes the expected revenue.

 Seller knows $F_i forall i in [n]$, $v_i$'s are private to the agents.